Constraints on a dark matter sub-halo near the Sun from pulsar timing: Appendix

 \section{Appendix}

 \textit{Data and samples selection}-- We selected all available binary pulsars from the Australia Telescope National Facility (ATNF) pulsar catalog \cite{Manchester2005} that satisfied the following criteria: the source had a measured $P_b$ and $\dot{P}_b$; had measured parallax $\pi$ and proper motion $\mu$; had measured orbital eccentricity $e$, pulsar mass $m_p$, and companion mass $m_c$.
 To enable a clean measurement of Galactic accelerations, we moreover require that the source cannot be a redback, black widow, or transferring mass with its companion, which can change the orbital period of the system.
 We also require that the source cannot be in a globular cluster, as the internal accelerations of globular clusters are larger than the Galactic acceleration signal.
-This yields a total of 27 binary pulsars for which the Galactic signal can be extracted from pulsar timing \cite{Donlonetal2024}.
+This yields a total of 27 binary pulsars \cite{Donlonetal2024} that we searched for a deviation from the smooth Galactic potential.
 Below we consider possible contamination arising from stars and gas, as well as pulsar planets.